edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 </figure>

-as we can see, the cookie in the websire is set to `sticky.member0`, and, after refreshing the website a bunch of times, wu can see in the balance-manager that only the `http://172.17.0.2` URL with the route `member0` has been incemented.
+as we can see, the cookie in the website is set to `sticky.member0`, and, after refreshing the website a bunch of times, we can see in the balance-manager that only the `http://172.17.0.2` URL with the route `member0` has been incremented.